jechol/daybit-api-docs/source/includes/_pydaybit.md

 }
 ```

-* Description: Cancel multiple orders.
+Cancel multiple orders.
 If one or more of `order_ids` are invalid, the API simply ignores it and cancels only valid ones.
 You can check number of canceled ids from `num_canceled_orders` in response.

+* Topic: `/api`

+* Event: `cancel_orders`

 * Rate limit: 5